 Since 2009, annual influenza vaccination has been recommended for all persons 6 months of age and older.
-The 2023-2024 influenza vaccine contained an H1N1-like antigen as well as H3N2 and two B antigens [20].
+The 2024-2025 trivalent influenza vaccine contained an H1N1-like antigen as well as H3N2 and one B antigen [20].
+For many years the vaccine has been quadrivalent and included an antigen of the B/Yamagata lineage; however, viruses from this lineage have been undetected since 2020.